Menu

 This is the cost nobody calculates because it's invisible.
 A budtender has 200+ SKUs in their case.
 When a customer asks for a recommendation, the budtender reaches for products they trust and products that look good.
 Cheap packaging signals cheap product — whether or not that's true.

-The math: if a budtender skips your product for 5 recommendations per day, and each recommendation converts to a $15 sale, that's $75/day in lost revenue per location.
+Run the math on your own accounts: if a budtender skips your product for even 5 recommendations per day, and each recommendation converts to a $15 sale, that's $75/day in lost revenue per location.
 Over a month, that's $2,250 per dispensary.
 The entire annual packaging budget for a single location is less than the revenue lost from two months of budtender skip-over.

 Cost #4: Brand Erosion